PatrykKoperski94/Reinsurance-Exercise/Solution.md

 Moreover, it establishes a foundation for incorporating additional frequency and severity distributions in the future, enabling more comprehensive and adaptable pricing capabilities.

 # Config
-I've run the simulation using the following config values:
+The simulation has been executed using the following config values:
 ```Yaml
 simulations:
   nb: 1_000_000